LVE Home

 Further details will be added here shortly to describe the ways in which you can help out.

-You may volunteer to help in the following roles:
+You may volunteer to help in the following roles, but note that not all roles are available in all disciplines/days:

 Announcer - This role is for announcing what each performer will present, and at the end of each section you restate the placings after the adjudicator has announced them.
 This person has a lead role in running proceedings for a given 3 hour session.